Blinks - NSF REU - BEACON Internship Program

 Integrative Biology and Ecology of Marine Organisms

 Friday Harbor Laboratories' Blinks - NSF REU - BEACON Summer Internship Program seeks to link undergraduate students with scientist-mentors as collaborators in marine science research projects.
 The program takes advantage of the pristine environment, remarkable biodiversity, and the scientific and technical resources at University of Washington's marine science research facility.
 We have combined the NSF REU program with the Blinks Research Fellowship program, which targets groups who are historically underrepresented in the marine sciences, with the NSF-funded BEACON Program.
-With additional support from the United Negro College Fund, the Andrew W. Mellon Foundation, the American Society for Cell Biology, the Federation of American Societies for Experimental Biology, and the Anne Hof Blinks Memorial Fellowship, the Blinks-REU Program offers a full immersion research experience for motivated undergraduates, post-baccalaureates and graduate students.
-In keeping with the University of Washington's policy of encouraging diversity in its student body including underrepresented groups, the program seeks 10-15 students of diverse backgrounds and interests to participate in a eight to twelve week summer research project in the marine sciences.
+In cooperation with the the Andrew W. Mellon Foundation, the National Science Foundation and the Anne Hof Blinks Memorial Fellowship, the Blinks-REU-BEACON Program offers a full immersion research experience for motivated undergraduates, post-baccalaureates and graduate students.
+In keeping with the University of Washington's policy of encouraging diversity in its student body including underrepresented groups, the program seeks 10-15 students of diverse backgrounds and interests to participate in a eight week summer research project in the marine sciences.
 By linking fellows with marine scientists in a 1:1 research experience, fellows learn both the process and the substance of scientific research.
 As the research progresses, fellows will be encouraged to become semi-independent collaborators.
 The experience will expose fellows to the life and work of a marine science research laboratory.
 The program will incorporate workshops, seminars and training sessions in addition to hands-on research.

 As participants in the FHL community, students will participate actively in FHL community activities, e.g. attend the weekly seminars, eat in the Dining Hall and live in the student dormitory.
 Early in the summer session, there will be a meeting of student participants with graduate students and mentors to share perspectives on graduate programs and participation in academic life, with a brief description of ongoing projects, and a question/answer session.
 At the end of their internship, fellows will present their research in a short powerpoint talk.
 Fellows will also write a scientific paper describing their work, and revise it based upon feedback from the mentor.

-Participants will be provided with financial support to meet costs of room, board, round trip travel and a monthly stipend.
+Participants will be provided with financial support to meet costs of room, board and round trip travel, plus a stipend (amount to be determined).

 The NSF REU Site grant supports U.S. citizens or permanent residents during their undergraduate careers.
 The Blinks Endowment supports students who bring diversity to the FHL student body in any phase of their undergraduate or graduate career.

-1. Fill out the FHL >REU Application form to apply for participation in a specific research project.
+1. Fill out the FHL REU Application form to apply for participation in a specific research projects.
+We recommend applying for up to three projects given the stiff competition for admission to the program.
 In the ethnicity field, please be sure to indicate if you're from an underrepresented group.

 3. Request unofficial copies of your transcript to be sent to firstname.lastname@example.org.
 Transcripts can be either official or unofficial, and either electronic or on paper.
 Electronic transcripts are preferred.
-If your school prepares only paper transcripts, please send them to Scott Schwinge at the address below.
+If your school prepares only paper transcripts, please send them to Mark Tetrick at the address below.